openedx/XBlock/README.rst

 Installation
 ------------

-This code runs and is tested on Python 2.7 and 3.5.
+This code runs and is tested on Python 3.8.

 1. Get a local copy of this repo.